SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 ### Test Locally

-1. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.

-2. Use the test users as listed in the file [*.cdsrc.json*](../../../tree/main-multi-tenant-features/.cdsrc.json).
-   > Note: If you would like to test with different users, clear the browser cache first.

-3. Test the critical connection points to SAP Business One:

-    1. Test the *Service Endpoint* for *B1PurchaseOrder*: The system returns the respective data of SAP Business One (without filtering).
+The goal of local tests is to connect to integrated ERP systems without using destinations.
+Therefore, you need to adjust the code, as shown below:

+1. To edit the development credentials in the [*package.json*](../../../tree/main-multi-tenant-features/package.json) file, replace the placeholders `{{b1-hostname}}`, `{{test-user}}`, `{{test-password}}` with the information of your ERP test system.

+> Note: In case, you do not have a user, in the next chapter it is decribed how to provide one.

-    2. The *Create Purchase Order in SAP Business One* button is dependent on the setup of the destinations.
-Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Purchase Order in SAP Business One* button will be active.
+2. The *Create Purchase Order in SAP Business One* button is dependent on the setup of the destinations in the consumer subaccount.
+During local testing, the destinations are not available.
-    To test this button locally, in _connectorB1.js_, method _createConnectorInstance_, change the value of **connector.isConnectedIndicator** to **true** after the connector instance is created:
+In order to test this button locally, the value of **connector.isConnectedIndicator** in [_connectorB1.js_._createConnectorInstance_](../../../tree/main-multi-tenant-features/srv/poetryslam/connector/connectorB1.js) needs to be changed to **true** after the connector instance is created:

     ```javascript
     const connector = new ConnectorB1(data);
     connector.isConnectedIndicator = true;
     ```

-        > Note: This change is required as the *isConnectedIndicator* value is dependent on the setup of destinations.
-Destinations only work on a deployed application and cannot be tested locally.
+    > Note: Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Purchase Order in SAP Business One* button will be active without this code change.

+3. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.

+4. Use the test users as listed in the file [*.cdsrc.json*](../../../tree/main-multi-tenant-features/.cdsrc.json).
+   > Note: If you would like to test with different users, clear the browser cache first.

+5. Test the critical connection points to SAP Business One, test the *Service Endpoint* for *B1PurchaseOrder*: The system returns the respective data of SAP Business One (without filtering).

-4. Open the */poetryslams/webapp/index.html* web application and open one of the poetry slams.
+6. Open the */poetryslams/webapp/index.html* web application and open one of the poetry slams.

-5. Choose *Create Purchase Order in SAP Business One*.
+7. Choose *Create Purchase Order in SAP Business One*.
 The system creates a purchase order in SAP Business One and displays the details in the *Purchase Order Data* section.
    > Note: The link to the purchase order won't work in a local application.
 To test the full integration including navigation to the SAP Business One system, you will have to test with the deployed application.

 ## Deploy the Application